-This is the second of a three-part series on alcoholism with EFT master practitioner and instructor Deborah Lindsey.
-Here, Deborah discusses the important role that genetics can play in alcoholism and how EFT can be used to heal past trauma that leads to addictive behaviors even when it occurred in previous generations!
+This is the second of a three-part series on tapping for alcoholism with EFT Master practitioner and instructor Deborah Lindsey, we discuss the important role that genetics can play in alcoholism and how to use EFT for alcohol addiction when genetics are implicated.

 Hey, guys.
 Deborah Lindsey here and I’m bringing some practitioner’s tips for EFT practitioners trying to help really raise the bar on the quality of the practitioners that are out there.

 OK, so this is a little advanced for some of you, but others are going to know immediately what I’m talking about.
 So you might want to go in and say, even though I have this genetic predisposition to alcoholism, I love, accept and forgive myself.
 And then you and I erase that information now.

 Now, the last three generations are going to be your big issue.
 So sometimes what you have to do, as crazy as it seems, but if you’re in there doing this work, you know that a lot of this stuff seems crazy, but still works so well you might want to do is find the trauma in the ancestors.

 So you tap on the ancestors and you can have this person be a surrogate for that.
-And when you do that, you clear out that trauma in the DNA and this person no longer has to work out the trauma of the ancestors.
+And when you do that, you clear out that trauma in the DNA, and this person no longer has to work out the trauma of the ancestors.